isb-cgc/ISB-CGC-pipelines/README.md

 In order to use the ISB-CGC-pipelines tools, the following requirements must be met:
 - You must be an owner or editor of a Google Cloud Project
 - You must have the following APIs enabled in your Google Cloud Project: Google Compute Engine, Google Genomics
-- (Optional) Install the Google Cloud SDK, including "alpha" subcommands for the `gcloud`.
+- (Optional) Install the Google Cloud SDK, including "alpha" subcommands for the `gcloud` command.

 ## Installation